 How much room do chickens need?

-Chickens enjoy it when they can move around, forage, and do whatever they want without wading through a crowded coop or run.
+Chickens enjoy moving around freely, stretching their wings, foraging.
 Not providing your chickens adequate space can cause many problems, including stress, cannibalism, pecking, and infections.

-That said, how much space your chickens need depends immensely on the breed size and whether the birds will stay indoors or have outdoor space to run.
+That said, how much space your chickens need depends immensely on the breed size, age, activity level, and whether the birds will stay indoors or have outdoor space to run.

 Coop space

-If your chickens can access sensibly sizable outdoor space, providing them with about 3-5 square feet of coop space will be okay.
+If your chickens can access sizable outdoor space, providing them with at least 4 square feet of coop space will be okay.

 The detailed recommendations vary depending on the chicken size.
-For instance, small breeds like Bantam chickens need about 2 square feet of coop space per bird.
-Medium chicken breeds, like ISA Brown, Leghorn, and Sapphire Gem chickens, need at least 3 square feet of coop space per bird, whereas large breeds, like Buff Orpington and Plymouth Rock, require a minimum of 4 square feet per bird.
+For instance, small breeds like Bantam chickens need about two (2) square feet of coop space per bird according to American Veterinary Medical Association.
+Medium chicken breeds, like Americana, Leghorn, New Hampshire Reds, Plymouth Rocks, Red sex-linked hybrids (like ISA Brown) need at least three (3) square feet of coop space per bird, whereas large breeds, like Brahmas, Buff Orpington, Jersey Giants, and Minorcas require a minimum of four (4) square feet per bird.

 Roost space